agentmodels/agentmodels.org/chapters/5e-joint-inference.md

 This example compares a model that assumes an optimal agent (and just infers their preferences and softmax noise) to a model that also allows for sub-optimal, time-inconsistent agents.
 Before making a direct comparison, we demonstrate that we can infer the preferences of time-inconsistent agents from observations of their behavior.

 #### Assume discounting, infer "Naive" or "Sophisticated"
 First we condition on the path where the agent moves to Donut North.
-We call this the Naive path because it is distinctive to the Naive hyperbolic discounter (tempted by Donut North on the way to Veg):
+We call this the Naive path because it is distinctive to the Naive hyperbolic discounter (who is tempted by Donut North on the way to Veg):

 ~~~~
 // draw_naive_path